nextcloud/passman-webextension/readme.md

 #Passman Webextension

+Tested on:
+- Chrome
+- Firefox
+- Safari

 This extension aims to provide you with your passwords in your browser.
 The passwords will be provided by [passman](https://github.com/nextcloud/passman).
 Features
 - List accounts for the current site